Epydemix

 Epydemix includes access to population data and synthetic age-stratified contact matrices for over 400 countries and regions worldwide.
 These datasets enable users to construct realistic, demographically grounded epidemic models.
 Contact matrices capture interactions across key settings — home, work, school, and community — and are provided in multiple formats to support a range of modeling scenarios.

-epydemix Data on GitHub
+Epydemix Data on GitHub

 Papers & scientific outputs